Today's Articles

 Rollins' performance in "Ragtime" led to many film and television roles.
 In 1982, he was nominated for an Emmy Award for Best Supporting Actor for his work in the daytime serial "Another World."
 He also appeared in a TV production of Carson McCullers' "The Member of the Wedding," in the comedy series "Fridays," and as the late civil rights leader Medgar Evers in "For Us the Living: The Medgar Evers Story."

-In 1984, he played the lead role of Captain Richard Davenport in "A Soldier's Story," a film drawn on the Pulitzer Prize-winning play written by Charles Fuller and originally produced in New York City in 1981 by the famed Negro Ensemble Company.
+In 1984, he played the lead role of Captain Richard Davenport in "A Soldier's Story," a film drawn on the Pulitzer Prize-winning play written by Charles Fuller and initially produced in New York City in 1981 by the famed Negro Ensemble Company.
 Rollins starred as an Army lawyer sent from Washington, D.C., to investigate the murder of an African American sergeant on a military base in the South.
 This murder may have been committed by Ku Klux Klan members from the area.
 Captain Davenport's investigation takes a surprising turn, and the results demonstrate the pernicious impact of racism on African Americans.

 Beginning in 1988, Rollins starred with Carroll O'Connor in the TV series, "In the Heat of the Night," which was drawn on the 1967 film starring Sidney Poitier and Rod Steiger.
 The series was first shot in a small town in Louisiana and then in a small town in Georgia.
 Although Rollins had grown up in Baltimore, he often felt uneasy and isolated in the Deep South.
 He frequently said derogatory words about blacks were used when he left the set.

-He did not find the environment welcoming or friendly, he found the work on the series to be formulaic, and he began to indulge in cocaine and alcohol.
+He did not find the environment welcoming or friendly; he found the work on the series to be formulaic, and he began to indulge in cocaine and alcohol.
 In 1988, while filming in Louisiana, he was arrested for possession of cocaine.
 Despite efforts at rehab, his problems continued, and in the early 1990s, he served a 70-day jail sentence in Georgia for driving under the influence.
 Despite Carroll O'Connor's continued friendship and loyalty, Rollins was eventually written out of "In the Heat of the Night."

-Rollins' exceptional acting throughout his career helped to inspire subsequent generations of Black actors, playwrights, and filmmakers.
+In his last years, Rollins made determined efforts to rebuild his career.
+He appeared in the TV series New York Undercover and Remember WENN, the PBS television film Harambee, and the theatrical film Drunks.
+Rollins' exceptional acting throughout his career helped to inspire generations of Black actors, playwrights, and filmmakers.
 Despite his troubles, he was cherished by his friends inside and outside the entertainment industry.

 Howard Rollins died on December 8, 1996, of complications from lymphoma.
 He was 46 years old.
 On October 26, 2006, a statue of Rollins was unveiled in his native Baltimore at the Senator Theater.
 This statue is now part of the collection of the National Great Blacks in Wax Museum in Baltimore.